spaansba/ForesightJS/docs/docs/integrations/nextjs.md

 ## The Problem with Default Next.js Prefetching

-Next.js automatically prefetches links as they enter the viewport, which can lead to significant unnecessary data transfer:

-- Scrolling up and down on the [Next.js homepage](https://nextjs.org/) can trigger **~1.59MB** of prefetch requests
-- Every link in the viewport gets prefetched, regardless of user intent
+Next.js automatically prefetches links as they enter the viewport, which can lead to significant unnecessary data transfer.
+For example by scrolling down the [Next.js homepage](https://nextjs.org/) it triggers **~1.59MB** of prefetch requests as every single link on the page gets prefetched, regardless of user intent.
+This wastes bandwidth and server resources.
-- This can waste bandwidth and server resources on mobile devices or slower connections

 ## ForesightJS Solution: Predictive Prefetching